kelvongoyayi/hanif-habib-website/docs/UI_FIXES_JUNE_2025.md

 ## Issues Fixed

-### 1. PDF Viewer Zoom Cutoff Issue
+### 1. PDF Viewer Zoom Cutoff Issue - UPDATED
-**Problem**: When zooming PDFs, content was being cut off from the left side and users couldn't scroll to see the full content.
+**Problem**: When zooming PDFs, content was being cut off from the left and top sides and users couldn't scroll to see the full content.

 **Solution**:
-- Improved container styling with padding and proper centering
+- Restructured the container with proper overflow handling
+- Used absolute positioning within a relative container for better control
-- Removed fixed width constraint when zoom scale is greater than 1.0
+- Removed fixed width constraints completely
-- Added a wrapper div with flex centering for better alignment
+- Added nested containers with proper overflow settings
-- PDFs now properly center and allow full scrolling when zoomed
+- PDFs now properly center and allow full scrolling in all directions when zoomed

 **Files Modified**: `src/shared/components/ui/PDFViewer.tsx`

-### 2. Mobile Hover-Only Buttons
+### 2. Mobile Preview/Download Buttons - UPDATED
-**Problem**: Preview and Download buttons on MediaPublicationCard only appeared on hover, which doesn't work on mobile devices.
+**Problem**: Always-visible buttons on mobile didn't look good and cluttered the interface.

 **Solution**:
-- Added always-visible buttons specifically for mobile devices
-- Desktop retains the hover interaction for better aesthetics
-- Mobile buttons are positioned at the bottom with a gradient background
-- Slightly smaller button size on mobile for better space utilization
+- Changed to tap-to-show behavior on mobile (similar to desktop hover)
+- Buttons now appear with gradient overlay when card is tapped
+- Added visual tap indicator (eye icon) on mobile to hint at interactivity
+- Clicking outside the card closes the button overlay
+- Better user experience with cleaner interface

 **Files Modified**: `src/features/media/components/MediaPublicationCard.tsx`